dakotacarpenter19/CS_491_Project/documentation/SRS.md

 This product is a replacement for certain existing systems.
 The consumer can alter the game's state by interacting with it while offline.
 The user's device must support Java 8 or later versions.

 ## 2.2 Product Features
 This product will have a fully playable Checkers game.
-It will have a simple multiplayer feature that allows the user to play against another human or a CPU player.
+It will have a simple multiplayer feature that allows the user to play against another human.
 The program will also include an easily understandable user interface.

 ## 2.3 User Classes and Characteristics
 We anticipate that this product will be primarily used by a younger audience with a basic level of literacy.
 Our product can also be used by people of older ages as well, but the simplicity may not be as appealing or necessary for that user class.